esphome/esphome-docs/components/lvgl.rst

 ``textarea``
 ************

-The Text Area is a widget allowing to input text and displays a cursor.
+The Textarea is a widget allowing to input text and displays a cursor.
 Long lines are wrapped and when the text becomes long enough the Text area can be scrolled.
 It supports one line mode and password mode, where typed characters are replaced visually with bullets or asterisks.

 .. figure:: /components/images/lvgl_textarea.png
     :align: center